IronDumpling/distributed-storage-service/README.md

 ```

 ## Subscribe/Unsubscribe
-- A single record from the table
+- Introduce a new API to subscribe a record from the table:

 ```
 kvclient> subscribe <key>